bootstrap-vue/bootstrap-vue/src/components/tabs/README.md

 ```

 Vertical placement visually works best with the `pills` variant.
 When using the default `tabs`
-vairiant, you may want to provided your own custom styling classes, as Bootstrap V4 CSS assumes the
+variant, you may want to provided your own custom styling classes, as Bootstrap V4 CSS assumes the
 tab controls will always be placed on the top of the tabs content.

 **Note:** _overflowing text may occur if your width is narrower than the tab title.
 You may need